On the Basis of the Hamilton-Jacobi-Bellman Equation in Economic Dynamics: Introduction

 Although our model is a continuous-time model, our results are very similar to those of dynamic programming in discrete-time models.
-For example, Proposition 3 and Theorem 1 correspond to the result that the value function solves the Bellman equation.
-Theorem 2, conversely, corresponds to the result that the solution to the Bellman equation is the value function.
-In the process of producing these results, we define a function $c(k,p)$, which corresponds to the policy function.
-Therefore, Proposition 4 and Corollary 1 correspond to the result that one can derive the solution of the original problem using the policy function.
-These results are all in Chapter 4 of Stokey and Lucas (1989), and our results can be seen as a continuous-time version of those.
+For example, Proposition \ref{Prop3} and Theorem \ref{Theorem1} correspond to the result that the value function solves the Bellman equation.
+Theorem \ref{Theorem2}, conversely, corresponds to the result that the solution to the Bellman equation is the value function.
+In the process of producing these results, we define a function $c^*(p,k)$, which corresponds to the policy function.
+Therefore, Corollaries 1 and 2 correspond to the result that one can derive the solution to the original problem using the policy function.
+These results are all in Ch.4 of Stokey and Lucas \cite{SL}, and our results can be seen as a continuous-time version of those.

 Finally, we consider the logarithmic AK model as an example of applying our results.
 In this model, we can solve the HJB equation quite easily and use it to obtain a solution to the original problem.
-Although this solution has already been obtained by Barro and Sara-i-Martin (2003), it is interesting in the sense that it is derived via a completely different path.
+Although this solution has already been obtained by Barro and Sara-i-Martin \cite{BS1}, it is interesting in the sense that it is derived via a completely different path.

 In Section 2, we present an example in which the HJB equation does not characterize the value function.
-In Section 3, we elaborate on the setup of our model and define a number of terms and assumptions.
+In Section 3, we elaborate on the setup of our model and define several terms and assumptions.
 In Section 4, we discuss the main results.
-In Section 5, we explain the computational examples, and discuss several topics.
+In Section 5, we explain a computational example and discuss several topics.
 In Section 6, we present concluding remarks.
-Proofs of all results are given in Section 7.